EBS08/k3s-manifests/README.md

 Add these to `/etc/hosts` on your machine for ingress:

-jenkins.ebs.corp portainer.ebs.corp grafana.ebs.monitor.corp prometheus.ebs.monitor.corp kibana.ebs.monitor.corp
+jenkins.ebs.corp portainer.ebs.monitor.corp grafana.ebs.monitor.corp prometheus.ebs.monitor.corp kibana.ebs.monitor.corp

 Replace `<SERVER-IP>` with your Server IP.